okeeffed/cheat-sheets/Angular2-Basics.md

 	imports: [BrowserModule],
 	// for the target component
 	// before using it the first time - declare we are using it
+	// if not there will be a definition error
 	declarations: [AppComponent],
 	bootstrap: [AppComponent]
 })